 Usually I point them to the same things: reading, playing outside, making a craft.
 But sometimes I decide to be a fun mom and make some summer fun for them.
 The other day, I decided we would invite some friends over and play water balloon baseball.

-Chloe and I filled a bunch of water balloons--but, let's be honest--I filled 95% of those balloons!
-I think next time I'm going to buy one of these water balloon fillers or even try these funky bulk water balloon filler things.
+My middle daughter and I filled a bunch of water balloons—but, let’s be honest—I filled 95% of those balloons!
+I think next time I’m going to buy one of these water balloon fillers or even try these funky bulk water balloon filler things.